Past Conference

 John Tainer (MD Anderson Cancer Center)

-TARGETING ALLOSTERY IN ATPASES AND HYDROLASES AT THE REPLICATION-REPAIR INTERFACE
+TARGETING ALLOSTERY AT THE REPLICATION-REPAIR INTERFACE

 Madalena Tarsounas (University of Oxford)